xeonmobius/xeupiu/tutorial.md

 Press the `SQUARE` button until you cycle the cursor icon back to the default one (blue pointing hand). **The tool will produce mistakes if the default cursor is not used.**

-### 6. I have set up the tool correctly, but when I try to run it, it crashes immediately!
+### 6. The tool gets stuck on "Fixing off-by-one error in resolution scaling"!

-There are some known Windows configurations that affect the tool in its current form; we are working on fixing this for future versions.
-In the meantime, before opening the tool, please guarantee that:
+First, please make sure that the emulator has been set up correctly according to the instructions above.
+If everything appears fine but this errors still keeps popping up, try guaranteeing that:

 1. Your Windows "scale and layout" is set to 100%.
 2. You are currently only using one monitor.